The top digital marketing trends can propel small business growth.

 - Use email to nurture leads into loyal customers.

-Active Twitter user are in steep decline.
-And posts only have a 17 minute “shelf-life” compared to hours on other platforms.
+Active Twitter users are in steep decline.
+And posts only have a 17-minute “shelf-life” compared to hours on other platforms.

 Here’s a look at LinkedIn’s growth over the past several years based upon data gathered by Statista.

 The Wall Street Journal surveyed small business owners across the nation.